Hammarn/1MB335/Lab4.md

 ### Step 7: A bit of programming

 **Question 8.
-Write a Python script which takes as input a mitochondria fasta file and the coordinates of a feature (start and end) and outputs a fasta file with a informative header (including the coordinates) and the sequence of the feature (i.e. the sequence between the start and the end positions.**
+Write a Python script which takes as input a mitochondria fasta file and the coordinates of a feature (start and end) and outputs a fasta file with a informative header (including: the species name and / or identifier, the name of the feature, and the coordinates of the feature) and the sequence of the feature (i.e. the sequence between the start and the end positions).**

 ---